Arson Attack Damages Jewish Ambulances in Golders Green, London

-The incident has raised concerns about antisemitic hate crimes and the safety of community services in London.
+The incident has raised concerns about rising antisemitic hate crimes and the safety of Jewish communities in London.

 Key Facts

-- Four vehicles belonging to a Jewish ambulance service were set on fire in London.
+- Four vehicles belonging to a Jewish ambulance service were set on fire in the attack.

-- The Metropolitan Police are treating the incident as a suspected hate crime.
+- The Metropolitan Police are treating the incident as a suspected antisemitic hate crime and have increased support for Jewish communities.

 What Happened

-Four vehicles used by a Jewish ambulance service in London were set on fire.
-Police are investigating the incident as a suspected antisemitic hate crime and apparent arson.
+Four ambulances operated by a Jewish charity in Golders Green, north London, were set on fire in an apparent arson attack.
+Police are investigating the incident as a suspected antisemitic hate crime.

 Why It Matters